Psychology Curriculum

 nurturing relationships

-Nurturing relationships with family, friends, parents, and others meet a lot of connection needs.
+Nurturing relationships with parents, family, friends, and others meet a lot of connection needs.
 The closer we become to others, the more emotional ties can be created.
-Of course, this also means that there’s more enriching connection to potentially lose and, thus, more potential pain of loss.
+Of course, this also means more enriching connection to potentially lose and, thus, more potential pain of loss.
 Given this, many people seek to avoid connecting on deeper levels.
-They maintain certain levels of distance, superficiality, aloofness, even hostility, with those they may love.
-Various motivations can be involved in this process, but the themes of avoiding vulnerability, intimacy, and the potential for loss (and therefore deeper potential conflict and pain) are normally present.
+They might maintain certain levels of distance, superficiality, aloofness, even hostility, with those they otherwise love.
+Various motivations can be involved in this process, of course, but the themes of avoiding vulnerability, transparency, intimacy, and the potential for loss are normally present.

 self-concept

-Yet, no matter the kind of description or evaluation a person has had of his or her self, the journey toward an accurate, enlightened self-concept needs to begin with accepting one’s present self-concept.
+Yet, no matter what kind of description or evaluation a person has had of his or her self, the journey toward an accurate, enlightened self-concept needs to begin with realizing and accepting one’s present self-concept.
 Only by acknowledging where we are now (and where we have been), can we begin to move toward where we want to be, as psychologist Nathaniel Branden has noted.
-Our self-awareness challenges us to question the assumptions we may be placing on our self-concept.
+Our own self-awareness challenges us to question the assumptions we may be placing on our self-concept.
 There is always more of our potential to realize.

 self-esteem